Duns (film): Production

 Filming took place in Patna and Varanasi over three months.
-Dheeraj Thakur directed the film.
+Dhiraj Thakur directed the film.

+The film's motion graphics editing and publicity poster design were handled by Krish Gfx.

 Marketing

-The official trailer for Dansh was released on 1 February 2025, a few days before its theatrical release.
+The official trailer for Duns was released on 1 February 2025, a few days before its theatrical release.
 Several promotional events were held in Bihar and Jharkhand, and songs from the film were released on YouTube, gaining attention among audiences.

 Release

 The film was theatrically released on 21 February 2025 in Bihar and Jharkhand.
 The film later became available on regional OTT platforms.